WorkCover Lawyers in Melbourne Helping You Get the Compensation You Deserve

 Appealing a WorkCover Decision

 Time limits apply to disputing an insurer’s decision, so you should get advice about it and send us details of the decision you received using our enquiry form.
-Be sure to include your email address so we can get in touch.

 What to Expect in Your Free Consultation